SarahEddeb/SoundsOfCanada/README.md

 ```
 3. Authenticate through OAuth
 Follow here: https://www.discogs.com/developers#page:authentication,header:authentication-oauth-flow
-4. Create a .env file in the project root with the following variables:
+4. Create a .env file in the backend folder with the following variables and values obtained from OAuth:
 ```
 DISCOGS_CONSUMER_KEY=your_discogs_consumer_key
 DISCOGS_CONSUMER_SECRET=your_discogs_consumer_secret